Datahenge/temporal/README.md

 ```

 #### Manual Installation
-If you don't want to use Bench for *downloading* the App:
+If for some reason, don't want to use Bench for *downloading* the App:
 ```
 cd <your_bench_directory>
 source env/bin/activate